 We are following Jesus Christ, whether or not we trust in him.

-Learning from a teacher demands that a student follow the teacher perhaps critically, perhaps cautiously, and perhaps only for a time; but following nonetheless.
+Learning from a teacher does demand that a student follow the teacher perhaps critically, perhaps cautiously, and perhaps only for a time; but following nonetheless.
 It demands that students practice the subject perhaps unenthusiastically, perhaps awkwardly, perhaps artificially; but practicing nevertheless.
 If this were an art class, you would need to pick up a brush, even if you were not an artist.
-If this were a music class, you would need to pick up an instrument, even if you were not a musician.
-As this is a class in Christian teaching, you will need to pick up your cross and follow Jesus, even if you do not believe in him.
+As this is a class in Christian teaching, you will need to pick up your cross and follow Jesus, even if you do not trust him.